bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 ### "[Insert New Runtime] Fixes This!"

-Give any JS ecosystem incumbent some time in the wild, and you will be surprised at the wild ideas people will come up with!
+Give any JS ecosystem incumbent some time in the spotlight, and you will be surprised at the "wild" ideas people will come up with to make peoples lives more complicated!

 ### "I'm an overworked, underpaid maintainer, I need this"

 This is probably true.
 Do whatever you need.
 Just enumerating a few common hazards to avoid.

-### "I Love Monorepos, and This Is Deeply Offensive"

-I'm really sorry.
-Please don't take this personally.
-These are all just silly little tools people wrote up to try something new/nice.
-I just have to write down all of these frustrations in hopes that we can make things better going forward.

 ### "You or someone should write up single package repo hazards"